xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 task must be on the same tile as the ``decimate_to_pcm_4ch`` task due to the sharaed frame memory.

+As the PDM interface, ``pdm_rx``, communicates over channels then the placement of it is not restricted to the sme tile as the decimators.

 Additionally, the high resolution delay task can be inserted between the PDM interface and the decimators, similar to the above, it is done in the following fashion::